Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

   15th--20th      +8         +10                  +4         9     Spell resistance
   --------------- ---------- -------------------- ---------- ----- --------------------------------------------------------------------

+### Paladin's Mount Basics
-**Paladin's Mount Basics:** Use the base statistics for a creature of the mount's kind,but make changes to take into account the attributes and characteristics summarized on the table and described below.
+Use the base statistics for a creature of the mount's kind,but make changes to take into account the attributes and characteristics summarized on the table and described below.